agsb/f2u/README.md

     all dicionary is CPU dependent;
     all compond words have a payload per reference;
     the memory model is unified, flash and sdrom are continuous address;
-    BL accepts +/- 32 Mb offset, then dictionary must be less than 32 MB.
+    BL accepts +/- 32 Mb offset, then dictionary must be less than 32 MB, (4 bytes per word then 8M, 2 words per reference then 4M)

-    Uses many memory than a Atmega8 have, also no unified memory model.
+    Uses many memory than a Atmega8 have, also no unified memory model, but lots of SRAM.

 2. In amforth for AVR family, http://amforth.sourceforge.net/,